txtatech/qros-storage/README.md

 # qros-storage
 This is a convergent repository for various qr code data storage projects with the goal of creating a single qr code (and text-based) storage solution.

+# The current version encapsulates python scripts, a text file, bash scripts, a javascript file and a zip file... all within a single JSON file.

 ## Use the following for the latest stable version: